 It’s worth noting that beginners of popular languages (like Spanish, German and French) who maintain their streak on Duolingo can reach B1 or pre-intermediate level.
 Plus, Duolingo is currently improving its courses to possibly get learners to B2 or intermediate level.

-Although Duolingo may not be suited for intermediate and advanced learners, it has the potential for complete beginners and false beginners to reach the intermediate level.
+For now, Duolingo is best for complete beginners and false beginners aiming to reach the intermediate level.
 Travelers can also take advantage of Duolingo, but I do think there are better apps out there specifically for travel and survival phrases.

 How Accessible Is Duolingo?

-Given that it’s a free app, Duolingo can be used by anyone regardless of budget, as long as you have access to an internet connection.
+Given that it’s a free app, Duolingo can be used by anyone regardless of budget, as long as you have a device and an internet connection.
 And if you choose to upgrade to Duolingo Plus, you can use the mobile app offline.

-Duolingo is both a web and mobile app, with a clean yet visually appealing design that’s simple to use, whether you’re tech-savvy or not.
+Duolingo is both a web and mobile app, with a clean yet visually appealing design that’s simple to use.

-Another point that makes Duolingo accessible to the masses is that you can learn through your native language.
+Another point that makes Duolingo accessible is that you can learn through your native language.
 This is great for non-native English speakers, as well as polyglots who want to double down by learning a new language with another language they’re pretty proficient in.
-This also makes it convenient for expats and immigrants who need a refresher on their mother tongue.

 With its price point, interface, beginner friendliness and different language options for instruction, Duolingo is very accessible.